-Physical therapy techs, also referred to as physical therapy aides, are part of a burgeoning career field.
-Physical therapy techs assist physical therapists in providing health care and rehabilitation services to those who are injured or in need.
+Physical therapy techs, also referred to as physical therapy aides, assist physical therapists in providing health care and rehabilitation services to those who are injured or in need.
 Prospective physical therapy techs typically only need a high school diploma and on-the-job training; this job differs from that of a physical therapy assistant, which requires a 2-year degree and state licensure.

 Salary Information and Career Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), the median yearly income for physical therapist aides was $24,310 in 2013 (www.bls.gov).
-The highest-paid workers earned over $36,390 annually in 2013, while the lowest-paid workers earned $17,820 annually or less.
-From 2012 to 2022, the BLS predicts that growth in employment opportunities for physical therapy aides will increase by 41%, which is much faster than average.
+According to the U.S. Bureau of Labor Statistics (BLS), the median yearly income for physical therapist aides was $24,310 in May 2013 (www.bls.gov).
+The highest-paid workers earned $36,390 or more in 2013, while the lowest-paid workers earned $17,820 annually or less.
+From 2012 to 2022, the BLS predicts that employment opportunities for physical therapy aides will increase by 40%, which is much faster than the national average.